 Aatise – Ethical fashion made in France.
 Aatise offers clothes for him and for her- made in France with perfect transparency.
-An interesting part of the designs is the possibility that you can be part of the designing process.
+Secondly an interesting part of the designs is the possibility that you can be part of the designing process.
 Every Tuesday you find on their Instagram the possibility to vote for new lines and like this create new models with their community.

 Antagony – Unisex fashion in a lifestyle spirit.
 Antagony shows that unisex fashion can be sustainable and look good in an office look as well as casual.
 If you want to create a capsule wardrobe you will find here perfect pieces as well as fashionable highlights.

 Atelier Unes – Show your femininity is their slogan.
-Atelier Unes wants to highlight your look with special cuts and designs- all made ethically.
+Above all Atelier Unes wants to highlight your look with special cuts and designs- all made ethically.
 Materials are chosen carefully, attention is paid to details, and all for you.
 They create based on surveys with their consumers and assure like this that their pieces are adopted quickly.